-In what can only be called "unfortunate timing," Centrelink just underwent a re-branding exercise.
-Up until March 2020, the Newstart Allowance was the nomenclature given to what is now known as the JobSeeker Payment.
+In what can only be called unfortunate timing, Centrelink just underwent a re-branding exercise.
+Up until March 2020, the Newstart Allowance was the name given to what is now known as the JobSeeker Payment.

-They are effectively the same thing.
+Newstart and JobSeeker are effectively the same thing.
 The main difference is that the JobSeeker Payment program includes more people under its umbrella.
-Notably those who can't work due to sickness or injury.
+Notably, those who can't work due to sickness or injury.